polterguy/polterguy.github.io/dashboard/endpoint-generator/index.md

 * __[data.delete]__ - The Hyperlambda slot for deleting items from your database

-# The SQL endpoint generator
+## The SQL endpoint generator

 The SQL endpoint generator component allows you to generate an API endpoint wrapping an SQL statement.
-It is similar to the [backend generator](/documentation/magic/components/crudifier/backend/), but instead of automatically creating your SQL, it allows you to provide your own custom SQL, and then securely wrap your SQL into an HTTP endpoint.
+It is similar to the endpoint generator, but instead of automatically creating your SQL, it allows you to provide your own custom SQL, and then securely wrap your SQL into an HTTP endpoint.
 It allows you to create endpoints wrapping any of the 5 most popular HTTP verbs, takes care of authentication and authorisation, in addition to that it allows you to declare arguments to your endpoints.